juliaokataleko/php-lessons/README.md

 # PHP Lessons by Julião Kataleko

 ## Hello devs!!
-### I was losing the passion in programing, so i decided to go back to 2015 and start learn PHP, it's beeing amazing to review basics concepts in this fantastic Language
+### I was losing the passion in programing, so i decided to go back to 2015 and start learn PHP, it's beeing amazing to review basics concepts in this fantastic Language.

 ## Every week i'm making new exercicies and sharing in this repo..